Medications for Acromegaly

 Usage: Octreotide acetate is indicated for treating acromegaly in patients who have not responded adequately to surgery or other treatments, as well as for managing severe diarrhea and flushing in metastatic carcinoid tumors and profuse watery diarrhea in VIP-secreting tumors.
 It does not affect tumor size or growth.

-(octreotide acetate)Hainan Shuangcheng Pharmaceuticals Co., Ltd.
+• Hainan Shuangcheng Pharmaceuticals Co., Ltd.

 Usage: Octreotide acetate injection is indicated for reducing growth hormone and IGF-1 levels in acromegaly patients not responsive to other treatments, and for managing severe diarrhea and flushing in metastatic carcinoid tumors and watery diarrhea in VIPoma-associated tumors.
 Limitations exist regarding tumor size reduction and clinical improvement.

-(octreotide acetate)Mylan Institutional LLC
+• Mylan Institutional LLC

 Usage: Octreotide acetate injection is used to reduce growth hormone and IGF-1 levels in acromegaly patients who have not responded to other treatments.
 It also treats severe diarrhea and flushing from metastatic carcinoid tumors and profuse watery diarrhea from vasoactive intestinal peptide tumors (VIPomas).

-(Octreotide Acetate)Meitheal Pharmaceuticals, Inc.
+• Meitheal Pharmaceuticals, Inc.

 Usage: Octreotide Acetate Injection is indicated for managing acromegaly in patients unresponsive to other treatments, treating severe diarrhea and flushing from metastatic carcinoid tumors, and addressing profuse watery diarrhea from vasoactive intestinal peptide tumors (VIPomas).
 Clinical trials did not confirm its impact on tumor size or growth rate.

-R-gene (arginine hydrochloride)
+• R-gene (arginine hydrochloride)

-(Arginine Hydrochloride)Pharmacia & Upjohn Company LLC
+Pharmacia & Upjohn Company LLC

-Usage: R-Gene® 10 is indicated as an intravenous stimulant for the release of human growth hormone (HGH) to diagnose pituitary function in conditions like panhypopituitarism, dwarfism, and acromegaly.
+Usage: R-GeneĀ® 10 is indicated as an intravenous stimulant for the release of human growth hormone (HGH) to diagnose pituitary function in conditions like panhypopituitarism, dwarfism, and acromegaly.
 It aids in confirming HGH reserve deficiencies when previous tests indicate potential issues.
 Follow-up testing may be required.

-Somatuline depot (lanreotide acetate)
+(lanreotide acetate)

-(lanreotide acetate)Ipsen Biopharmaceuticals, Inc.
+Ipsen Biopharmaceuticals, Inc.

-Usage: SOMATULINE DEPOT is indicated for long-term treatment of acromegaly in patients unresponsive to surgery/radiotherapy, as well as for unresectable gastroenteropancreatic neuroendocrine tumors to improve progression-free survival, and for adults with carcinoid syndrome to reduce the need for short-acting somatostatin analogs.
+Usage: SOMATULINE DEPOT is indicated for long-term treatment of acromegaly, unresectable gastroenteropancreatic neuroendocrine tumors (GEP-NETs), and carcinoid syndrome in adults.
+It aims to normalize growth hormone levels, improve progression-free survival in GEP-NETs, and reduce the need for short-acting somatostatin analog rescue therapy in carcinoid syndrome.